The number of students allowed from each school is:

 II.
 Team round

-The top team from each school will be selected to participate in the College Bowl Round.
+The top teams from each school (1 middle school team and 1 high school team) will be selected to participate in the College Bowl Round.
 If a qualifying team does not have four members, they may choose a fourth member from their school.

 III.
 College Bowl round